JackFurton/Professor-E.-Gadds-Workshop/terminal/ripgrep/READMEripgrep.md

 - Search for a term anywhere in a file: `rgsearch.sh search_term`
 - Search for whole words only: `rgsearch.sh -w search_term`

-The `-w` option causes `rg` to only match whole words.
+- Search for a term with case insensitivity: `rgsearch.sh -i search_term`

 The script displays the search results with `less -R`, preserving the color output from `rg`.

 ### Options

 - `-h` : Display help and exit.
 - `-w` : Only match whole words.
+- `-i` : Case insensitivity search.

 If you attempt to use an invalid option, the script will notify you and display the usage information.